Cloudxtreme/training_material/internal/13-may-2015-sales-crdt-training/talk.markdown

 ---

-# Registers
+# Registers (strings)

-Must be used as part of a map; cannot be used alone.
+Must be used as part of a map, or set; cannot be used alone.
-Named binary, with values of any binary.
 The value may change over time.

-* Storing the name Beaker in the register first\_name in the map favorite\_muppets
+* Store the name Beaker in the register first\_name\_register in the Map favorite\_muppets
-* Storing the place Timbuktu in the register cities in the map hottest\_places
+* Store the place Timbuktu in the Set hottest\_places

 ---

-# Maps
+# Maps (associative arrays)

 Supports nesting any of the data types, including maps.
-Operations including adding/removing map fields and performing operations on nested types (e.g. decrement a counter value).
+Operations include adding/removing map fields and performing operations on nested types (e.g. decrement a counter value).

 E.g. a map called user\_profile containing: